Giant Cell Tumor

 What causes giant cell tumors?

-While the exact cause of giant cell tumors remains unknown, in some cases, they have been linked to Paget disease.
-Paget disease of the bone is a chronic bone disorder in which bones become enlarged and deformed.
+While the exact cause of giant cell tumors remains unknown.
+In some cases, they have been linked to Paget disease of bone.
+This is a chronic bone disorder in which bones become enlarged and misshapen.

 What are the symptoms of a giant cell tumor?